 - Stand facing east.
 Place the lulav (with the spine facing you, myrtle on the right and the willows on the left) in your right hand and the etrog in your left hand.
 Bring your hands together so that the lulav and etrog are side by side.

 - Next, recite this special blessing: Baruch atah Adonai, Eloheinu Melech haolam, asher kid'shanu b'mitzvotav v'tzivanu al n'tilat lulav.
-"Blessed are You, Adonai our God, Ruler of the universe, who has sanctified us through Your mitzvot and ordained the taking of the lulav."
+"Blessed are You, Adonai our God, sovereign of the universe, who has sanctified us through Your and ordained the taking of the lulav."

 - On the first day of the festival, add the Shehecheyanu prayer.

-- Finally, shake the lulav is shaken in all directions – east, south, west, north, up, and down – while reciting or chanting the words Hodu l'Adonai ki tov ki l'olam chasdo.
+- Shake the lulav in all directions – east, south, west, north, up, and down – while reciting or chanting the words Hodu l'Adonai ki tov ki l'olam chasdo.
 "Give thanks to God, for God is good, for God's loving-kindness endures forever."

 In the Congregation

-Following an ancient practice of Babylonian Jews that is now observed throughout the world, the Five Books of Moses (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) are divided into 54 sections called parashat hashevua, the weekly portion.
-A different section is read each Shabbat.
+Following an ancient practice of Babylonian Jews that is now observed throughout the world, the Five Books of Moses (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) are divided into 54 sections called Shabbat.
 Special sections of the Torah are designated to be read at each Jewish holiday.
-Often, these sections are thematically related to the holiday.
+Often, these sections are thematically related to the holiday.hashavua, the weekly portion.
+A different section is read each

 On the first day of Sukkot, the Torah portion Emor (Leviticus 23:33-44) is read, which includes the instructions to dwell in booths.
-The Haftarah, the special selection from the prophetic books that accompanies Torah readings on Shabbat and holidays,is from Zechariah 14:7-9, 16-21.
+The is from Zechariah 14:7-9, 16-21.
 The Torah is read on every day of the festival, including the Shabbat that falls during Sukkot.
 On this Shabbat, the Book of Kohelet (Ecclesiastes) is read.